-School of Origin - Per California Education Code 48853.5 (g), the school of origin is the school the foster child attended when permanently housed, or the school in which the foster child was last enrolled.
-If the school the foster child attended when permanently housed is different from the school in which the foster child last attended, or if the foster child attended some other school where he/she is connected and that he/she attended within the immediately preceding 15 months, the educational liaison, in consultation with and with agreement of the foster child and the person holding the educational rights to make to decisions for the foster child, shall determine, in the best interest of the foster child, the school to be deemed the school of origin.
+School of Origin - Per California Education Code 48853.5(g), the School of Origin is "the school that the foster child attended when permanently housed or the school in which the foster child was last enrolled.
+If the school the foster child attended when permanently housed is different from the school in which the foster child was last enrolled, or if there is some other school that the foster child attended with which the foster child is connected and that the foster child attended within the immediately preceding 15 months, the educational liaison, in consultation with, and with the agreement of, the foster child and the person holding the right to make educational rights for the foster child, shall determine, in the best interest of the foster child, the school to be deemed the School of Origin."

-Best Interest Determination -Under federal and California law, a child in foster care shall remain or enroll in his/her school of origin unless a determination is made that it is not in the child's best interest to attend the school of origin.
-Factors to consider when determining if school of origin enrollment is in the foster student's best interest include, but are not limited to: preferences of the student, preferences of the student's parents or educational rights holder, placement of siblings (if any), safety, consideration of the appropriateness of the current educational setting, commute distance/travel time, duration of placement, time of school year, type of transportation available, flexibility in school schedule, impact of extracurricular activities on transportation options, maturity and behavioral capacity, special Education Needs, English language learner needs, and social/emotional relationships.
+Best Interest Determination - Under federal and California law, a child in foster care shall remain or enroll in his/her School of Origin unless a determination is made that it is not in the child's best interest to attend the School of Origin.
+Factors to consider when determining if School of Origin enrollment is in the foster student's best interest include, but are not limited to: preferences of the student, preferences of the student's parents or Educational Rights Holder, placement of siblings (if any), safety, consideration of the appropriateness of the current educational setting, commute distance/travel time, duration of placement, time of school year, type of transportation available, flexibility in school schedule, impact of extracurricular activities on transportation options, maturity and behavioral capacity, special Education Needs, English language learner needs, and social/emotional relationships.

 Foster Youth - Is defined as a child who has been removed from the custody of his or her parent(s) or guardian(s) by the juvenile court and placed in foster care.
-(See Education Code Section 48853.5(g) and 45 CFR 1356.21(k)).
+(See Education Code Section 48853.5(a) and 45 CFR 1356.21(k)).
 Foster care means 24-hour substitute care for children placed away from their parents or guardians and for whom the child welfare agency has placement and care responsibility.
 This includes, but is not limited to, placements in foster family homes, foster homes of relatives, group homes, emergency shelters, residential facilities, child care institutions, and pre-adoptive homes.
 (45 CFR 1355.20).
-A student in foster care, under the LCFF definition, who lives at home with both or either biological parent, are not entitled to ESSA mandates and provisions.
+A student in foster care, under the Local Control Funding Formula (LCFF) definition, who lives at home with both or either biological parent, are not entitled to ESSA mandates and provisions.

-Case Worker - Assigned social worker or probation officer assigned to an individual foster youth.
+Case Worker - Social worker assigned to an individual Foster Youth.

-Assembly Bill (AB) 490 Liaison - Every school district must have an appointed educational liaison to serve foster youth Education Code 48853.5 (b).
-AB 490 Liaison for each district will also serve as the district point of contact (POC).
+Assembly Bill (AB) 490 Educational Liaison - Every school district must have an appointed educational liaison to serve Foster Youth Education Code 48853.5(c).
+AB 490 Educational Liaison for each district will also serve as the district point of contact (POC).